He's a 23 year-old capable of playing in either full-back position or as a wing-back.

 and live on Freeview channel 276

-The Daily Telegraph believe Posh have multiple bids for versatile defender Rio Adebisi, a 23 year-old capable of playing in either full-back position or as a wing-back.
+The Daily Telegraph reported on Tuesday that Posh had multiple bids for versatile defender Rio Adebisi, a 23 year-old capable of playing in either full-back position or as a wing-back rejected.

+But the same paper has now said a free has been agreed and Adebisi is set to have a medical at Posh before signing.

 He made 54 appearances for the Railwaymen last season, including all 46 League Two games for a team who went on to lose the play-off final to Crawley.